AdobeDocs/campaign-classic.en/help/configuration/using/extending-a-schema.md

 >[!IMPORTANT]
 >
 >For the modifications to be taken into account, you need to regenerate schemas.
-For more on this, refer to the [Regenerating schemas](../../configuration/using/regenerating-schemas.md) section.
+For more on this, refer to the [Regenerate schemas](../../configuration/using/regenerating-schemas.md) section.
 >If the modifications impact the structure of the database, you need to run an update.
-For more on this, refer to the [Updating the database structure](../../configuration/using/updating-the-database-structure.md) section.
+For more on this, refer to the [Update the database structure](../../configuration/using/updating-the-database-structure.md) section.